iht/bigquery-dataflow-cdc-example/README.md

 ### Service account

-Let's now create a Dataflow worker service account, with permissions to read from the Pub/Sub subscription and to write to BigQuery:
+Let's now create a Dataflow worker service accounst, with permissions to read from the Pub/Sub subscription and to write to BigQuery:

 ```shell